 The deployment diagrams are described below for both cases.

 In this example, three Aviatrix gateways are deployed for encrypted peering between VPC-1 and VPC-2.
 A demux gateway is used to distribute user instance session traffic to 3 gateways.
 The distribution algorithm guarantees no packet for the same TCP stream is delivered out of order to the peering VPC.

 Performance Benchmark and Analysis¶

 Below is the performance benchmark for cluster peering using the iperf tool.
-The results are collected with encryption over AWS peering in a same region.
+The results are collected with encryption over AWS peering in the same region.
 The Aviatrix Gateway size is C4.8xlarge.
 The demux gateway size is C4.8xlarge.

 For information on how to run multi stream iperf tests, check out our GitHub project. https://github.com/AviatrixSystems/PerformanceTest/blob/master/PerformanceTest.txt

-The AWS Controller monitors the health of the peering gateways and demux gateway.
+The AWS Controller monitors the health of the peering gateways and the demux gateway.
 When heartbeat information from any gateway fails, the Controller will restart the failing gateways.
 The detection to failover is under 30 seconds.

-Before you start make sure you have the latest software by checking the Dashboard.
+Before you start, make sure you have the latest software by checking the Dashboard.
 If an alert message (New !) appears, click New! to download the latest software.

 We assume you already know how to deploy the Aviatrix solution, if you need help, check out this reference design.

-The Cluster Peering work flow is as follows, with major steps highlighted.
+The Cluster Peering workflow is as follows, with major steps highlighted.